-- a "Root" prefix which has no covering aggregate, - a "Hole" prefix where the origin AS of the more specific prefix differs from the origin AS of the covering aggregate, - a "Path" prefix where the more specific prefix shares the same origin AS, but has a different AS Path, and - a "More-Specific" prefix where the AS path of the more specific and the covering aggregate are the same.
+- a "Root" prefix which has no covering aggregate, - a "Hole" prefix where the origin AS of the more specific prefix differs from the origin AS of the covering aggregate,

+- a "Path" prefix where the more specific prefix shares the same origin AS, but has a different AS Path, and - a "More-Specific" prefix where the AS path of the more specific and the covering aggregate are the same.

-Figure 20 - Relative Distribution of Prefix Types in the V4 network
+Figure 21 - Relative Distribution of Prefix Types in the V4 network

 Over the past decade the proportion of Root prefixes has declined slightly, as have Hole prefixes, while the number of Path (different-path more-specific) prefixes has risen slightly.
 The high proportion of Path prefixes points to a prevalent use of more specifics in the IPv4 network for traffic engineering purposes.
+Over 2023 the relative proportion of Root prefixes has risen slightly, as has the number of Path prefixes, while the relative number of Hole prefixes has fallen.

-A comparable view of the IPv6 network (Figure 21) shows a similar result in the profile of prefixes, but some somewhat different starting conditions.
+A comparable view of the IPv6 network (Figure 22) shows a similar result in the profile of prefixes, but some somewhat different starting conditions.
 The relative incidence of Root prefixes has declined from 95% to 40%, which the number of Path-distinguished more-specific prefixes has risen from 10% to 35%.
 A possible explanation is that as IPv6 changes from being a low-use trial platform to become part of the service environment, then considerations of traffic engineering rise in importance.
 The number of different-path more-specific prefixes reflects this changing perception of the role of the IPv6 network.

-This data points to the emerging picture of handling IPv6 addresses in a similar way to that used for IPv4, where there is a widespread use of more specifics for both traffic engineering and as a rudimentary form of anti-hijacking defence.
+This data points to the emerging picture of handling IPv6 addresses in a similar way to that used for IPv4, where there is a widespread use of more specifics for both traffic engineering and as a rudimentary form of prefix-hijacking defence.